Whyte Lake Park is a large forested park in West Vancouver that has hiking trails, boardwalks, a small lake, marshland

 The trail is fairly rugged and somewhat challenging in parts, but can be done by people of most ages and abilities.
-There is a bit of uphill trekking to get to the lake, but also flat areas and some boardwalks.
+There is a bit of uphill trekking to get to the lake, though there are also flat areas and some boardwalks.
 The steepest part of the trail is near the beginning soon after leaving the parking lot.
 If you’re able to get through that the rest will be (literally) a walk in the park.

 Video of Whyte Lake Trail